nesterione/nesterione.github.io/about.md

 ***Architecture*:**  Component diagrams, Sequence diagrams, UML, technical documentation

-## ??
-Working Experience:
+## 🔨 Working Experience:

-### ??
-Machine Learning Engineer /Lead Software Engineer � EPAM Systems
+### 💻 Machine Learning Engineer /Lead Software Engineer — EPAM Systems

-***Time:*** Feb-2019 � Now
+***Time:*** Feb-2019 — Now

 ***Team size:*** 20+

-***Summary:***�Product goals to provide an advanced exploratory search for layers and provide analytics based on the case history.
+***Summary:*** Product goals to provide an advanced exploratory search for layers and provide analytics based on the case history.
 The product is oriented to several EU markets and included a lot of state-of-the-art machine learning research.

 **Achievements:**